Explore the Future of Movement and Computing

 MOCO is an interdisciplinary community where artistic and technical contributions are synergistic and equally valued.
 Thus, we invite submissions that span academic approaches, applied practices, and fields of study, unified by the concepts of movement and computing.
 We encourage submitters to carefully articulate the relationship of their work to this lens through both scientific and artistic methods of inquiry.

 In order to support our interdisciplinary community, MOCO is open to a wide range of formats for presenting work.
 In addition to papers for oral and poster presentations, we invite submission of practice works such as demos, performances, games, artistic works and movement workshops.
 We are open to novel formats, and we encourage submitters to be creative in proposals for practice sessions.
-We anticipate being able to provide limited support for student travel for accepted work across all categories.
 Finally, we encourage three types of submissions:

 • Research papers